-Washington DC’s famous Cherry Blossom Festival runs from mid-March to mid-April (March 20 – April 12 in 2020).
+The Washington DC Cherry Blossom Festival runs from mid-March to mid-April (March 20 – April 12 in 2020).
 Parties, performances, parades, and other events celebrate the bloom and the history of this gift from Japan.
 Crowds amass daily in hopes that the blossoms will emerge on time, but they do not always open as planned.